Identify Credential Competencies

 activities for managers and employees in key occupations.
 This infrastructure serves as the basis for career development programs,

 professional certifications, and licensure programs.
-For an example of a competency-based licensure exam guide for commercial pilots
+For an example of a competency-based licensure exam guides for different types of pilots or airmen visit:

 the many additional ways competency models are being used.